lenddoefl/triggers/docs/introduction.rst

   conditions will be met.

-For example, suppose you have a survey application, and you want to schedule an asynchronous task to run after steps 1 and 4 are received from the client.
+For example, suppose you have a survey application, and you want to schedule an asynchronous task to run after modules 1 and 4 are received from the client.

-However, because of the way the internet works, step 4 might never arrive, or perhaps the two steps arrive out-of-order, or even at the same time.
+However, because of the way the internet works, module 4 might never arrive, or perhaps the two modules arrive out-of-order, or even at the same time.

 The Triggers framework would be a good fit for this application.